Electrostatics/electrostatics.github.io/examples/potentials_of_mean_force.md

 * A medium map of lengths 200 × 200 × 200 Å3.
 * A small map of lengths 100 × 100 × 100 Å3.

 All of these maps will have 97 × 97 × 97 grid points.
-This coarse grid resolution is necessary for a relatively quick example; however, it is not recommended for calculations where quantitative accuracy is desired.
-The APBS mg-dummy input file for these calculations is available for download below (Apbs_dummy.in).
+This coarse grid
+resolution is necessary for a relatively quick example; however, it is not recommended for calculations where quantitative accuracy is desired.
+The APBS mg-dummy input file for these calculations is called Apbs_dummy.in.
 Run APBS with this input file to generate the following dielectric maps:

 * diel{x,y,z}_{S,M,L}.dx
 The nine dielectric maps for the x-, y-, and z- components of the Poisson operator for the small (S), medium (M), and large (L) problem domains